michael-klein/alterisk/README.md

 ## Creating integrations

-alterisk can integrate with any framework (potentially).
-From the above example, [createPreactComponent] was created with the createPReactIntegration factory function which in turn is a thin wrapper around [createIntegration].

 [createIntegration] is the main API method for adding generator based component factories on top of a given framework.
 Here's how you would arrive at [createPreactComponent] using it:

 ```javascript